 \subsubsection{Walking dataset}

-We repeat this experimental setting for the \textit{walking dataset}.
-This leads to $14$ effective dimensions selected from the regularisation matrix.
-The obtained regularised profile can be seen in Fig.~\ref{fig:Walking_Rel}.
-The total variances of the relevance profiles before and after the regularisation are $10.7$ and $2.51$, respectively.
-Again, similar to the dance dataset, the most relevant features and the resulting classification accuracies are displayed in Fig.~\ref{fig:walking_feat_sel}.
-The most important joints are listed in Tab.~\ref{tab:walking_regul}.
+We repeat this experimental setting for the \textit{walking dataset}, which leads to $14$ effective dimensions selected from the regularization matrix.
+The obtained regularized profile can be seen in Fig.~\ref{fig:Walking_Rel}.
+The total variances of the relevance profiles before and after the regularization are $10.7$ and $2.51$, respectively.
+Again, similar to the dance dataset, the most relevant features, and the resulting classification accuracies are displayed in Fig.~\ref{fig:walking_feat_sel}.
+The essential joints are listed in Tab.~\ref{tab:walking_regul}.

 \relfig{7-Walking_CV_Rel_all_deviation.eps} {Walking}